9 Questions To Ask Before Taking a Pet Sitting Job

 House sitting is an amazing job that comes with lots of perks and interesting aspects, but it also comes with a lot of responsibility.
 When you add pets into the mix, things get even more complicated.
 You’ll have tasks to perform each day, notes to remember, and a living creature who’s relying on you for their care.
-But, your next pet sitting job will go much more smoothly if you consider these important questions to ask pet owners before you say “yes” to the gig.
+But, your next pet sitting assignment will go much more smoothly if you consider these important questions to ask pet owners before accepting pet sitting jobs.

 This seems like the most basic information, but you don't want any surprises when you arrive.
 Ask the owner to list all of their pets, including their ages, and ask them to include animals in cages or aquariums.
 Dogs, cats, reptiles, birds and fish are the most common pets, but you'll want to know if the owner has a pet spider or rat in the home.
 Sometimes pet loving home owners are foster parents for pets, so ask this question too.
 You may find you arrive at a pet sitting job to discover to find extra kittens or puppies waiting for their forever homes!